UPDATE: Murder victim identified in unsolved case, suspect still on the loose

 Christauna Parker said, “It’s a very tragic loss.
 Especially, if he was on campus or we might have known him.”

-Investigators are trying to find out if the victim went to school at the university and why his death was so gruesome.
+Investigators were trying to find out if the victim went to school at the university and why his death was so gruesome.

 “The obvious answer is either you really don’t like that person or you’re trying to hide evidence,” said Chief Deputy Richard Stephens, with the Logan County Sheriff’s Office.
 “Those are the two reasons you burn evidence.”